POSTED BY May 2, 2012 COMMENTS (128)ON

-This kind of questions come to all the investor’s mind, this happen when you dont know how exactly you should judge a mutual fund’s performance.
-The only way here to say is HDFC Top 200 did good or bad in last 1 yrs is to see if its return is more than its benchmark or less than its benchmark and to what extent?
+This kind of questions come to all the investor’s mind, this happens when you dont know how exactly you should judge a mutual fund’s performance.
+The only way here to say is HDFC Top 200 did good or bad in the last 1 yrs is to see if its return is more than its benchmark or less than its benchmark and to what extent?

 HDFC Top 200 example